baileyherbert/svelte-webpack-starter/README.md

 npm run build
 ```

 To run the production build, use the `start` command and open [http://localhost:8080](http://localhost:8080) in your browser.
-You can change the port by modifying the command in your package.json.

 ```bash
 npm run start